WoltLab/docs.woltlab.com/docs/php/api/grid_views.md

 #### IpAddressFilter

-`IpAddressFilter` is a filter for columns that contain ipv6 addresses, allowing the user to enter addresses in the ipv4 format.
+`IpAddressFilter` is a filter for columns that contain IPv6 addresses, allowing the user to enter addresses in the IPv4 format too.

 #### NumericFilter